manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign.md

 }
 ```

-In this implementation, we have added the volatile keyword to the instance variable, which ensures that any changes made to the variable are immediately visible to all threads.
-We also use double-checked locking to ensure that only one instance of the Singleton class is created.
+In this implementation, we have added the volatile keyword to the instance variable, which ensures that any changes made to the variable are `immediately` visible to all threads.
+We also use `double-checked locking` to ensure that only one instance of the `Singleton class is created`.
-The getInstance() method first checks if the instance variable is null without acquiring the lock on the Singleton class.
-If it is null, the method acquires the lock and then checks again to see if the instance variable is still null.
-If it is, the method creates a new instance of the Singleton class.
+The `getInstance()` method first checks if the instance variable is null without acquiring the lock on the `Singleton class`.
+If it is null, the method acquires the lock and then checks again to see if the instance variable is still `null`.
+If it is, the method creates a new instance of the `Singleton class`.
-By using double-checked locking and making the instance variable volatile, we can ensure that our Singleton class is thread-safe and can be safely used in a multi-threaded environment.
+By using `double-checked locking` and making the instance `variable volatile`, we can ensure that our `Singleton class` is thread-safe and can be safely used in a `multi-threaded` environment.

 > Here are some scenarios where using the Singleton pattern can be helpful:
 >